LCPN-Martinos/LCPN-Martinos.github.io/README.md

 ## Add publications to the site

 Add your paper to `publications.bib` in BibTex format.
 When you push the edited file, a PR will be created through GitHub actions.
 Accept and merge this PR for the new pages to be created under `content/publication`.

-If relevant you can add an image to the publications folder, or add a pdf and it will be linked on the site.
+- add a pdf (optional)
+    - after the paper's folder is created and merged into `content/publication`, add a pdf file with the same name as the folder to the folder
+- add an image (optional)
+    - after the paper's folder is created and merged into `content/publication`, add a featured.jpg to the folder

 ## Publications displayed on personal page